-Ownership of the naming rights of the Kokoda Trail has been contested in Australia in recent years.
-This begs the question as to who owns the official naming rights:
+This begs the question as to who owns the official naming rights.

-• Do they belong to the traditional owner of the land i.e., Papua New Guinea?
+• to the traditional owner of the land and independent sovereign nation, Papua New Guinea, who officially gazetted the name ‘Kokoda Trail’ in 1972? or

-• Or to the custodians of political correctness in Australia who dislike the name ‘trail’ because of its American connotation?
+• to the custodians of political correctness in Canberra who seem to dislike the term ‘trail’ because of its American connation?

-Over the past two decades almost 60,000 Australians have trekked across the Kokoda Trail in Papua New Guinea.
+Over the past three decades more than 65,000 Australians have trekked across the Kokoda Trail in Papua New Guinea.
 Most trekkers are motivated by the wartime history of the Kokoda campaign.
-This this has led to an array of books and television documentaries on the subject.
+This this has led to an array of books and television documentaries on the topic.

 It has also led to some extensive debate about the official name of the trail.